benjamin-danneville/bdGenerator/docs/pages/download_scene_exemple.rst

-| Here you can download the scene exemple to check
+| Here you can download the scene exemple to check if
-| if you installed the script the right way.
+| you installed the script the right way.
 |
 | Also, you can have fun with the configurations
-| by adding locator, removing or moving ones to understand how it works.
+| by adding locators, removing or moving ones to understand how it works.
 |
 | Download it `here`_ !